hanscappelle/filmtag-android-app/README.md

 ## v0.18.0

 * technical improvements
-* UX allow adding location also from selecting the location icon (not only from the menu)
+* UX allow adding location also from selecting the location icon (not only from the menu) + auto save
+* fix showing location on map when set

 ## v0.17.0